The Pretesting Effect: Why Testing Before Teaching WorksThe Pretesting Effect: Why Testing Before Teaching Works - educational concept illustration

 Unit Previews

 At the start of new units, give students a preview quiz covering material the unit will address.
 Collect the quizzes without grading, then return them at unit's end for students to see their growth.
-This approach leverages pretesting while also providing motivating evidence of learning.
+This approach uses pretesting while also providing motivating evidence of learning.

 Discussion Prompts